 Safflower oil is taken from the seed and is extremely high in linoleic and other fatty acids, which offer a full range of benefits for the look and feel of your skin.

 Safflower oil helps to moisturize the skin in a variety of ways.
 First, it is an emollient, which means it softens and smooths the skin.
 It does so by delivering essential fatty acids and nutrients when applied.
 These are then absorbed into the skin, helping to fill any dryness-induced micro-crevices with moisture, softening the outer layer.
 This also helps to prevent excess dryness, while keeping your skin looking and feeling smooth and hydrated.

 Safflower oil also acts as a mild occlusive.
 Occlusives create a thin, benevolent film when applied, which coats the skin and acts as a protective barrier.
 Occlusives seal in water and other moisture, prolonging hydration, limiting the absorption of irritants, and preventing dryness and damage that can come from exposure to harmful elements.

-Fleur & Bee’s nutrient-rich Crème de la Cream features safflower oil in all its glory, and will deeply hydrate while helping to grant you the softer, more illustrious complexion one can expect from the use of safflower oil.
+We have included safflower oil in both our moisturizers, H2 Oh Yeah and Crème de la Cream, as it will deeply hydrate while helping to grant you the softer, more illustrious complexion one can expect from the use of safflower oil.

 Imbalanced skin tends to behave in ways that can lead to jammed up pores, which make for a less-than-desirable complexion.
 The dense concentration of nutrients inherent in safflower oil naturally balances your skin’s oils.
 This helps to keep pores free and clear of problematic blockages that can interrupt the smooth skin you work so hard to maintain.